 You must give the buyer a notification form before they sign the sale contract.
 This form will give them details about:

 - other relevant rules (such as the cooling-off period).

 They will need to sign the form to confirm they have read and understood their rights.

-- the date of manufacture is less than 10 years before the sale date.
+- has a built date of no more than 10 years before the day of its sale.

-The warranty expires after 3 months or the first 5000km.
+The 'class A' warranty expires after 3 months or the first 5,000km, whichever occurs first